Here are the pros and cons of the Computer Delivered IELTS Test versus the paper-based test according to my students and other IELTS experts.

 - There’s a timer at the top of the screen – it will flash and turn red when you have 10 and 5 minutes left (Reading and Writing Test)

-- If your handwriting is not great, you don’t have to worry about that either!
+- You don’t have to worry about your handwriting

 - You can edit your writing more easily than with pencil and paper.